Neal Bisno, Executive Vice President

 First drawn to the labor movement as a student activist in the 1980s, Neal has been working in the union movement since 1989.
 Prior to his election as an International Officer, Neal served in a variety of leadership roles and ultimately as president of SEIU Healthcare Pennsylvania, representing nearly 45,000 nurses and healthcare workers in hospitals, nursing homes, home and community based services, and state facilities.

-During Neal’s tenure at SEIU Healthcare Pennsylvania, the local grew dramatically in size and strength through a relentless focus on organizing and by driving long-term strategy to build political power, helping thousands of healthcare workers win $15/hour, improve the care they provide to patients and consumers, and expand access to healthcare for Pennsylania’s residents.
-Neal led numerous successful organizing campaigns among Pennsylvania hospital and long term care workers.
-He was the prime architect of the state’s landmark 2008 law banning forced overtime for nurses and healthcare workers, helped lead the successful fight to expand Medicaid for uninsured Pennsylvanians, and spearheaded the efforts to secure a first-ever voice for 20,000 Black, Brown, AAPI, and white women caregivers in Pennsylvania’s participant-directed homecare program.
+During Neal’s tenure at SEIU Healthcare Pennsylvania, the local union grew dramatically in size and strength through a relentless focus on organizing and by driving long-term strategy to build political power, helping thousands of healthcare workers win $15/hour, improve the care they provide to patients and consumers, and expand access to healthcare for Pennsylvania's residents.
+He was the architect of the state's 2008 law banning forced overtime for healthcare workers, helped expand Medicaid for uninsured Pennsylvanians, and led a campaign to win a union voice for 20,000 Pennsylvania home care workers of all races and backgrounds.

 Neal is motivated by a deep conviction that building worker power through cross-racial solidarity is the key to confronting corporate power, dismantling structural racism, and achieving a just society where all people are respected and all communities can thrive.
 He is a resident of Pittsburgh, where he lives with his partner, and is the proud father of an adult son.